esphome/esphome-devices/_devices/ESP32DeepSleepBME280.md

 Setting the MQTT Birth and Will message to blank stops the device from going *Unavailable* while it is asleep which messes with history graphs, you get lots of dots/broken lines

-oversampling on BME280 is set to 1X to speed up reads.
+oversampling on BME280 is set to 2X to speed up reads.
 The i2c address for bme280 and bmp280 have to be set to 0x76, the default of 0x77 does not work with either of the devices I have.

-BME280 tend to read temperatures slightly hotter than reality, I offset the temperature by 3C, I have not done exhaustive calibration YMMV.
+**run_duration** is calculated from from when MQTT is connected it is set to 10secs, but we want the esp to go to sleep as quickly as possible, rather than estimate the time needed which could be a bit variable over internet we send the esp to sleep as quickly as possible use **on_message** together with an HA automation.
+If you need to disable sleep can disable the automation and publish an MQTT message setting **ota_mode** then OTA can be done and when that is done **ota_mode** can be turned OFF and the automation enabled again.

 ## Log Output